Interested in a hands-on learning experience for developing LLM applications?

 Data warehouses have deep-rooted applications in various industries that use historical data for decision-making, prediction, and statistical analysis.
 It lists 12 applications of data warehouses across different fields, such as retail, healthcare, banking, and telecommunication.

-Highlighting the benefits of using data warehouses, it consolidates all the data from different sources into a single place for effective reporting and analysis.
 According to Allied Marketing Research, the global data warehousing market is projected to grow at over 10% CAGR to reach up to $51.18 Billion by 2028, showing the wide applications and usage of data warehouses in different fields.

-Data Lakes compared to Data Warehouses – two different approaches
+Data Lakes Compared to Data Warehouses – Two Different Approaches

 What a data lake is not also helps to define it.
 It is different from a data warehouse and is not just storage.